-Short Term Strategies

-Forecasters and grid operators should correct for forecast biases before using the data for unit commitment and dispatch.

-Grid operators should incorporate forecast uncertainty in unit commitment and dispatch decisions.
+Short Term Strategies Forecasters and grid operators should correct for forecast biases before using the data for unit commitment and dispatch Grid operators should incorporate forecast uncertainty in unit commitment and dispatch decisions.
 Independent system operators/regional transmission organizations (ISOs/RTOs) should not uniformly curtail wind turbine power output to create a reserve of power for regulating grid frequency, but instead curtail power from gas turbines or a small subset of wind turbines to achieve the desired reserve.
 Legislative bodies and regulatory agencies should provide incentives to site wind and solar power plants in the Mid-Atlantic region, where emission benefits are highest.
 ISO/RTOs should allow coal plant operators to incorporate cycling costs in their bids so they can limit excessive cycling of coal units.
 Local, state and federal governments should establish appropriate decommissioning requirements for wind and solar power plants.
 Regulatory agencies and insurers should provide incentives for the development of renewable resources in areas with lowest risks of hazards like earthquakes and hurricanes.

-Long Term Strategies

-ISO/RTOs and planning agencies should recognize that large-scale geographic aggregation is not necessary to mitigate the variability of wind.
+Long Term Strategies ISO/RTOs and planning agencies should recognize that large-scale geographic aggregation is not necessary to mitigate the variability of wind.

+Figure 16: Short and long-term strategies to reach wind renewable portfolio standard targets provide to electricity customers.

-ISO/RTOs should develop strategies to compensate energy storage operators for the benefit they provide to electricity customers.
+ISO/RTOs should develop strategies to compensate energy storage operators for the benefit they